healthgongdoll/Network-Study/Unit6_Problem.md

 ### R16.
 Suppose Alice, with a Web-based e-mail account (such as Hotmail or Gmail), sends a message to Bob, who accesses his mail from his mail server using POP3.
 Discuss how the message gets from Alice’s host to Bob’s host.
 Be sure to list the series of application-layer protocols that are used to move the message between the two hosts.

+Alice uses Web based e-mail account.

+HTTP protocol is used to send the message from Alice browser to web-based mail server.

+From the web-based mail server, the message of the Alice is sent via SMTP

+The message is sent to Bob's mail server though the SMTP server

+From Bob's mail server, teh message is transferred to Bob browser by using POP3 Protocol in order to access the mail

 ### R17.
 Print out the header of an e-mail message you have recently received.
 How many Received: header lines are there?
 Analyze each of the header lines in the message

 ### R18.
 From a user’s perspective, what is the difference between the download-and-delete mode and the download-and-keep mode in POP3?

+In the download- and delete mode, client receives messages from a POP, then delete the messages

+In the download and keep mode, client receives messages from a POP and store messages, never deleted messages

 ### R19.
 Is it possible for an organization’s Web server and mail server to have exactly the same alias for a hostname (for example, foo.com )?
 What would be the type for the RR that contains the hostname of the mail server?

+- Yes, an organization can have the same alias name for both its Web server and its mail server.
+An MX resource record type contains the host name of the mail server.

 ### R20.
 Look over your received e-mails, and examine the header of a message sent from a user with a .edu e-mail address.
 Is it possible to determine from the header the IP address of the host from which the message was sent?
 Do the same for a message sent from a Gmail account.